-- 1. The keyword FRAGMENTATION, whose default value is Lund, steers whether the fragmentation is allowed (Lund) or not (Off).
-At present, hadronization is only available according to the Lund string model [21].
-In the long run, a modified version of the cluster fragmentation model [27] will be made available as well. - 2.
-The parameters of the Lund string fragmentation are set in Lund.dat, which is given as the value of LUND_FILE.
+- 2. The parameters of the Lund string fragmentation are set in the file specified by LUND_FILE (default is Lund.dat).
 The coarse features of the string breakup in the Lund model are characterized by three parameters, Lund-a through PARJ(41) (data file value: 0.431), Lund-b through PARJ(42) (data file value: 0.878), and Lund-σ through PARJ(21) (data file value: 0.336).
-More Pythia parameters can be added to the Lund.dat file using their Pythia nomenclature, e.g. MSTJ(11) for changing the used fragmentation function for heavy quarks.
+More Pythia parameters can be added to the Lund.dat file using the Pythia nomenclature in the common-blocks, e.g. MSTJ(11) for changing the fragmentation function for heavy quarks.
+In particular, particle decays may be enabled or disabled using the switch MDCYKF(<kfcode>,1), which is actually resolved to MDCY(PYCOMP(<kfcode>), 1) during the initalisation of SHERPA. - 3.
+The treatment of hadron and τ decays is specified by DECAYMODEL, allowed values are either Lund (the default), in which case Pythia performs all hadron decays, or Hadrons, which makes the HADRONS++ module performing the decays.
+Specifics for this setting can be found in Sec.
+4.3.
+There are three options in Fragmentation.dat that can be specified to initialise the HADRONS++ module.
+These are: